Skip to Content

 Our room was pretty fabulous!
 It was a standard room that overlooked the pool area.
 There was a ton of closet space and drawers to put away our clothes.

-We also had a decently large table with chairs that were perfect for when we ordered room service.
+Also, we had a decently large table with chairs that were perfect for when we ordered room service.

 Our balcony was also great!
-It had two chairs and a table and it faced the pool, beach, and had a view of the sunrise each morning.
+It had two chairs and a table, and it faced the pool, beach, and had a view of the sunrise each morning.

 hyatt ziva los cabos

-The only thing I didn’t like was that the shower was completely open and the water spread out to the sink area.
+The only thing I didn’t like was that the shower was completely open, and the water spread out to the sink area.
 And our shower was missing the handle to adjust the water temperature.
-We later found it on the edge of the bathtub but it was all really weird.
+We later found it on the edge of the bathtub, but it was all really weird.

 There are several Hyatt Ziva Los Cabos restaurants to choose from.
-These are all walk-up only restaurants (except for Teppanyaki).
+These are all walk-up-only restaurants (except for Teppanyaki).

 Dozo